FlockBots/flockbot/readme.md

 More info soon

 ## Testing
-A few tests have been added and can be run by typing `python -m unittest` in the Flockbot-pip directory.
+A few tests have been added and can be run by typing `python -m unittest`